 Tips on Using the Class Roster

 - While browsing for courses, make sure to mark the ones that most intrigue you as "favorites" using the star symbol.
-You can then use your favorites to build and save possible schedules before officially enrolling through Student Center during the pre-enrollment period that starts July 10.
+You can then use your favorites to build and save possible schedules before officially enrolling through Student Center during the pre-enrollment period.

 - Courses are composed of either a lecture (LEC) or seminar (SEM).
 Many courses also include a discussion section (DIS) and/or lab (LAB).
 You must enroll in all parts of each course and be sure that they fit into your schedule without conflict.

 - The course number (1000-, 2000-, 3000-, 4000-) indicates the level of specialization in a given subject.
 First-year students typically enroll in courses at the 1000- and 2000-level, which provide general introductions to a subject or discipline.
 3000- and 4000-level courses are normally intended for juniors and seniors.
 AP, IB, or A-Level credit may be used where appropriate to advance more quickly into 3000- and 4000-level courses.

 - If you are interested in taking a 3000- or 4000-level course, look carefully at the course description for any prerequisites.
 Remember that other students in the course will have more experience at Cornell, and will have a clearer idea of the expectations, workload, and challenges of academic life here.
 You may wish to contact the instructor to make sure that you have the necessary background in the subject to be successful.